Tees Valley Airshow

 There are plenty of booking agencies.
 We find that many of the well known ones are better at finding hotels from international or larger UK chains and may suggest hotels in main towns or cities quite a distance from the show site.

-The International Hotels Group have two Holiday Inn hotels around Darlington, both within 10 miles of the show and a Holiday Inn Express in Middlesbrough, about 12 miles away.
-There are three Premier Inn hotels within 8 miles.
+The International Hotels Group have two Holiday Inn hotels around Darlington, both within 10 miles of the show and a Holiday Inn Express in Middlesborough, about the same distance.

 Click the blue-text link to go to the forecast.
 The location is already built into the links.